nytimes/httptest/README.md

 - `description`
 - `request.path`

 All other fields are optional.
+All matchings are case insensitive.

 ```yaml
 tests: